 Labour (employment) law varies per country, and while the differences may seem small, they can significantly affect your rights with regard to trial periods, vacation days, notice and dismissal, the minimum wage, health and safety and equal treatment.
 Godelijn Boonman, international employment law expert, details some of the key points to consider in Dutch employment law:

 Yes, if you work in the Netherlands, Dutch labour law is partly and often fully applicable to your employment, even if the law of another country is declared applicable in your contract of employment.

 Maximum number of contracts

-The number of succeeding employment contracts for a fixed term is limited to three, but can also not exceed a limit of two years for the total duration of fixed-term contracts.
+The number of succeeding employment contracts for a fixed term is limited to three, but can also not exceed a limit of three years for the total duration of fixed-term contracts.
 If the duration of the contracts or the number of fixed contracts exceeds either legal limit, the contract of employment will automatically become a permanent contract for an unlimited term.
 An interval of six months between contracts, however, breaks the chain of consecutive temporary contracts.

 If the contract is for fewer than two years, the trial period cannot be longer than one month.
 The maximum duration of a trial period is two months.
 Trial periods in an employment contract for fewer than six months are invalid.
 During the trial period, both employer and employee are allowed to terminate the employment contract with immediate effect.

 The notice period for the employee is usually one month.
 If the notice period for the employee to end a contract of employment is extended, the notice period for the employer should be double the notice period of the employee.

 The Dutch labour law system for dismissal is particularly unusual, as it is very protective of employees.
 In most cases, the employer needs permission from the labour office (UWV) or the court to fire you.